 The official Kodi addon is the only repository that comes preinstalled with Kodi and offers a large selection of legitimate addons.
 Some of the Kodi repo’s most popular addons include YouTube, iPlayer WWW, and the PlayOn Browser, but there are also several helpful utilities such as Trakt and the Log Viewer for Kodi.

 This repository is very well documented, and the Kodi team is very active on social media.
 This means that should one of the official repo’s addons be hijacked, there are numerous sources of trustworthy information, and you’ll likely be made aware before you update it Still, there’s no guarantee that you’ll receive the warning before damage is done, making protecting your connection important and turning off automatic addon updates a necessary step as well..

 Eracknophobia’s repo is home to several sports addons and the updated version of the Crackle Kodi addon.
-This repo contains multiple sports addons, including the MLB.TV, NHL TV, and NBC Sports Live Extra addons, which hide most of their videos behind a paywall, but the AMA Pro Racing and March Madness Live addons offer high-quality sporting content for free.
+This repo contains multiple sports addons, including the MLB.TV, NHL TV, and NBC Sports Live Extra addons, which hide most of their videos behind a paywall, but the March Madness Live addon offers high-quality sporting content for free.

-Although the developer’s Twitter account has not been used in over a year, the repo is frequently maintained and updated.
+Although the developer doesn’t really use their Twitter account, the repo is frequently maintained and updated.
 Because of Eracknaphobia’s commitment to Kodi’s anti-piracy policy, there are multiple reputable sources of information should you run into difficulty installing any of its addons.